algolia/algoliasearch-client-javascript/doc/CTS.md

       "searchParam": {
         "$objectName": "the name of the object for strongly type language, should be on every 'object' type (can be 'Object' if free-form)", "query": "the string to search",
         "acl": {
-          "$enumType": "the name of the enum object if marked as enum in the spec", "value": "the string value of the enum",
+          "$enumType": "the name of the enum object if marked as enum in the spec", "value": "the string value of the enum"
         }
       }
     },